intec-co/express-api/README.md

 ### Swagger
 Swagger run in http://localhost:3000/api-docs

-All api body must have JSON notation, the payload request varies for each endpoint, but the response always has the same structure.
+All api body must have JSON notation, the payload request change to each endpoint, but the response always has the same structure.
 - response structure:
 status: true if the operation was executed correctly
-error: is optional, if status is false the response has a error with message string error in spanish.
+error: optional, if status is false the response has a error with message string error in spanish.
-data: is optional, return string, object or array according to each endpoint.
+data: optional, return string, object or array according to each endpoint.
 ```json
 {
 	"status": "boolean",